Dante-Navaza2005/Airbnb-Rio-de-Janeiro/README.md

 * 👌  **Simple Setup** : Get started quickly by downloading an executable folder and a joblib model file.
 * 🚀  **High Speed** : Delivers price calculations within seconds.
 You can further boost performance by adjusting the joblib file's compression level (note: higher compression reduces speed).
 * 📲  **Executable Format** : Packaged as an executable file for easy sharing across different platforms and systems.

+## ⚙️Adjustable parameters

+You can adjust a large variety of parameters related to the attributes/features a property has on airbnb to calculate the estimated rental price for your specific case:

+Those parameters are:

 ## 🚀 Getting started